Sientifica/curl/README.md

 use Sientifica\Curl

-2. Instatiate a new Sientifica\Curl object:
+2. Instantiate a new Sientifica\Curl object:

 $curl = new Sientifica\Curl();